Updated on March 28, 2023

 Signs Your Loved One is Addicted to Drugs

 Similarly, there are common signs and symptoms of drug addiction.
-Like those addicted to alcohol, those hooked on drugs often make acquiring their next hit their main priority in life, above family relationships and work.
+People addicted to drugs often make getting drugs their main priority, above family relationships and work.

 If your loved one displays any of the following signs, they may be experiencing drug addiction:

-• A disregard of harm caused by their substance abuse
+• A disregard for harm caused by their substance abuse

 • An inability to say no to drugs